Daniel Pratt Historic District

 After the war, Autauga County faced the challenges of Reconstruction.
 The county's economy gradually shifted from agriculture to industry, with the establishment of mills and factories.
 The arrival of the timber industry in the late 19th century also contributed to the county's economic growth.
 However, it wasn't until the 20th century that Autauga County experienced significant industrial and population growth.
 Today, it is a thriving county with a blend of historical charm and modern amenities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Autauga County, Alabama.
+This timeline provides a condensed summary of the historical journey of Autauga County, Alabama.

 • 1818: Autauga County was established on November 21, 1818, as a county in the Alabama Territory.